Dherse/codly/docs/docs.typ

 #warning[Local states can slow down documents significantly if over-used or when using nested local states (explicitly set `nested: true`).
 Use them sparingly and only when necessary.
 Another solution is to use the normal `codly` function before and after your code block.
 You can also use the the argument `nested: false` on `local` to prevent nested local states, which significantly reduces the performance impact.]

-#warning[When using `nested: false` on your local states, the outermost local state will be overriden by the innermost local state.
-This means that the innermost local state will be the only one that is applied to the code block.
+#warning[When using `nested: false` on your local states, the outermost local state will be overriden by the inner local state(s).
+This means that the inner local state will be the only one that is applied to the code block.
 And that any previous local states (in the same hierarchy) will be ignored for subsequent code blocks.]

 #info[Once custom elements become available in Typst, and codly moves to using those and set rules, this limitation will be lifted and you will be able to use nested local states without performance impact.]